We will continue to accept applications for this course after 15 January UCAS deadline date.

 - Large group teaching: 3 hours of lectures in lecture rooms

-- Smaller group teaching: 9 hours of teaching in the practical areas to include clinics, gym, sports hall, Human Performance Laboratory
+- Smaller group teaching: 9 hours of teaching in practical areas such as the injury clinics, gym, sports hall and Human Performance Laboratory

-- Tutorials: 3 hours being a mixture of personal, group and academic tutorials per week
+- Tutorials: 3 hours – a mix of personal, group and academic tutorials per week

 - Field trips and sports events: Students are encouraged to attend a range of sporting events whilst on programme providing sports therapy and/or sports massage support to athletes.
 Examples of such events include the London Marathon and the Ride Across Britain.

-- Work experience: UCB will support students in sourcing appropriate work experience opportunities.
+- Work experience: UCB will support students in sourcing appropriate work placement opportunities.

-In addition you are expected to commit to approximately 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
-UCB Online provides a 24 hour access to learning and support material.
+In addition, you are expected to commit to approximately 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
+UCB’s online teaching environment provides 24-hour access to resources and support material.

-Assessment is designed to provide you an opportunity to demonstrate your strengths in a number of ways and so a variety of assessment methods are used.
-This is a competency based programme and therefore has a greater emphasis of practical assessment.
+Assessment is designed to provide you with an opportunity to demonstrate your skills, knowledge and understanding in a number of ways, so a variety of assessment methods are used.
+This is a competency-based course and, therefore, has a greater emphasis on practical assessment.